core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The value of the 'kid' parameter in the 'unprotected' field of response messagess SHALL be set to the Endpoint ID of the endpoint transmitting the message, i.e. the Sender ID.

-* The 'unprotected' field SHALL additionally include the following parameter:

-    - CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the endpoint by means of its own private key as described in Section 4.5 of {{RFC8152}}.
-The presence of this parameter is explicitly signaled, by using the reserved sixth least significant bit of the first byte of flag bits in the value of the OSCORE Option (see Section 6.1 of {{I-D.ietf-core-object-security}}).

 * The Additional Authenticated Data (AAD) considered to compute the COSE object is extended with the counter signature algorithm used to protect group messages.
 In particular, with reference to Section 5.4 of {{I-D.ietf-core-object-security}}, the 'algorithms' array in the external_aad SHALL also include 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).
+This AAD structure is used both for the encryption process producing the ciphertext and for the signing process producing the counter signature.

 ~~~~~~~~~~~ CDDL
 external_aad = [